ydataai/ydata-profiling/docsrc/source/pages/metadata.rst

         profile.to_file("report.html")

-This alternative example demonstrates how you could load the definitions from a json file:
+This alternative example demonstrates how you could load the definitions from a json file.
+By default, the descriptions are presented in the overview tab and next to each variable.

 .. code-block:: json
      :caption: dataset_column_definition.json